...

 Rights and Responsibilities: Ensuring Fathers’ Involvement

 Once recognized as a father, a man gains specific rights and duties under Texas law, such as physical custody, moral and religious guidance, and the obligation to provide financial support.
-These rights and duties are designed to foster an active, involved role for fathers in their children’s lives, aiming for a balanced and nurturing upbringing.
+These rights and duties aim to promote fathers’ active involvement in their children’s lives, fostering a balanced and nurturing upbringing.

 Viewing a Custody Case Through the Eyes of a Father: The Importance of Establishing Paternity

-For children born to unmarried parents, representing more than 40% of births in Texas, fathers are required to undertake legal actions to establish paternity and thereby secure their parental rights.
+Unmarried fathers in Texas, accounting for over 40% of births, must take legal steps to establish paternity and secure parental rights.
 Without this crucial step of establishing paternity, a father lacks legal rights and influence in his child’s life, highlighting the critical need for legal acknowledgment.
 This perspective underscores the challenges and significance of navigating custody issues from a father’s viewpoint.

 • Establishing Paternity: Critical for unmarried fathers to gain legal rights, achievable through living with the child and representing them as his own, the Acknowledgment of Paternity process, or a Petition to Adjudicate Parentage.